isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1830.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase
+Subscription with a one-time set-up fee

 ### Support Level
-Up to 80% for SMEs <br>
+Up to 30% for SMEs <br>
-Up to 80% for non-SMEs
+N.A. for non-SMEs

 ### Things to Note
-Additional criteria: All participating companies must have at least three local employees at the point of application
+N.A.

 ### Contact Information
-Company Name: Ernst & Young Advisory Pte Ltd <br>Web URL: www.ey.com<br>Contact Name: Goh Jia Yong, Partner, EY People Advisory Services<br>Contact Email: ey.psg.jr@sg.ey.com<br>Contact Number: 6309 6552
+Company Name: VERMEG INTERNATIONAL SINGAPORE PTE.LIMITED<br>Web URL: www.vermeg.com<br>Contact Hotline: 6720 1012<br>Contact Email: info@vermeg.com<br>

+Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.